Peel Region homepage

 Description

 Staff have completed a preliminary jurisdictional scan about land banking as an approach to create affordable housing.
+This work has been paused due to other priorities.

 Action 3.7